Vivojay/mariana-music-player/README.md

 the stored Chromaprint object (use `--full` only when the raw value is needed), while `media identify` queries the configured AcoustID/MusicBrainz path and returns an explicit unavailable, ambiguous, or no-match status instead of a guess.
+`media local-match current` performs a read-only, offline check against available indexed library items.
+It reports a result only when exactly one strong source, cached fingerprint, confirmed recording, or corroborated metadata match survives;
+it does not print a path by default or substitute local playback automatically.

 Sequential playback (`autoplay` and `autonext` are equivalent) is enabled by default.
 A fresh queue mirrors every indexed library item in library order and